Pelican-Elegant/elegant/documentation/content/Appearance and Style/table-of-contents.md

 The key concept driving Elegant's design is to provide a reading experience that is clean with minimal distractions.
 From that point of view, providing a table of contents does not provide any additional information, but only exists to help guide the reader through the article.

 Therefore, Elegant places the table of contents on the left side of the page with a relatively smaller font.
 This enables the table to guide the reader without grabbing the focus of the reader and distracting them.

-## Configuration
+## Plugin Configuration

+Enabling the Elegant' display of the table of contents is a two-step process.

+In the first step,
-Enabling the Elegant' display of the table of contents is a two-part process.
-The first part of the process uses the markup languages to provide table of contents information that can be displayed.
-The second part of the process takes that information and allows it to be better displayed on the left side of the article.
-If both parts are not completed, the table of contents will not be displayed on the left side of the article.
+use the markup languages to provide table of contents.

+Second step is to take the generated table of contents and display it on the left side of the article.

+If both steps are not completed, the table of contents will not be displayed on the left side of the article.

-To enable the second part of this process, you need to enable the `extract_toc` plugin in your pelican configuration.
+For the second step, you need to enable the `extract_toc` plugin in your pelican configuration.

 ```python
 PLUGINS = ['extract_toc']
 ```

-Note that this value must be added to any existing values present for the `PLUGINS` configuration variables.

 ## Configuring Markdown

-To enable the first part of the process for Markdown, you need to enable the `toc` extension for Markdown.
+You need to enable the `toc` extension for Markdown in your Pelican configuration.

 ```python
 MARKDOWN = {